utilityresearchlab/biofibers-machine-control/README.md

-Desktop App to Control the Biofibers Spinning Machine
+# Desktop App to Control the Biofibers Spinning Machine
+The application is the companion to the [Desktop Biofibers Spinning Machine](https://github.com/utilityresearchlab/desktop-biofibers-spinning).
+It makes it much easier to send commands, and control the spinning process compared to other g-code based interfaces.

+It is currently available for MacOS and Windows.

-# Instructions for Running, Building, and Distributing the Biofibers Machine Control App
+## Instructions for Running, Building, and Distributing the Biofibers Machine Control App

-## On MacOS (>= Sonoma 14.5)
+### On MacOS (>= Sonoma 14.5)
-### Installing the App on MacOS
+#### Installing the App on MacOS
 0. Install NVM, Node and NPM using directions on (Nodejs.org)[https://nodejs.org/en/download]
 1. Go to the project directory, and run the following to setup a python virtual enviroment (this is required for MacOS Sonoma + Python 3.12 due to the removal of setuptools)
     - `python3 -m venv .venv`